juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Afternoon breakout is not as strong as morning spike
 * Always take profit into strength, not weakness
 * Double support/resistance is hard to break
+* Be careful not going long on a stock after 2:30 as traders tend to take profit
+* To stay at a position overnight, judge it's
 ## Midday Perk Pattern
 * Around 11am - 2pm
 * Works around 60-65%, not as good as premarket